 - Buy a Halloween CD for ghoulish music

 - Create your own play list such as ‘Monster Mash’ ‘I put a Spell on You’, ‘Ding Song the Witch is Dead’ ‘Thriller’ and ‘Ghost Busters’.

 - Hide allergy-safe treats around the house and garden and have a scavenger hunt.

-- If you can’t have friends over due to COVID19 restrictions incorporate some tech into the mix, its a great way to include grandparents, cousins and friends in the fun
+- If you can’t have family or friends over incorporate some tech into the mix, its a great way to include grandparents, cousins and friends in the fun

 - ‘Pooh’s Heffalump Halloween Movie’,